fuyukiringokay/RT-IMU-BSL-Recognition-System/README.md

 [6]Sorry
 [7]Thanks

-For best performance, please put the file 'matlabhtk' into the main path of E:
+For best performance, please put the file 'RT-IMU-BSL-Recognition-System-master' into the main path of E:
-For example, E:\matlabhtk
+For example, E:\RT-IMU-BSL-Recognition-System-master
+And rename "RT-IMU-BSL-Recognition-System-master" into "matlabhtk"

 For any questions, do contact fuyukiringokay@gmail.com